 Learn more about the Pembrokeshire Coast Path

-Some of Britain’s most magnificent coastlines are to be found on the Isles of Scotland.
-The landscapes vary enormously: Jura, famous for its whisky, is wild and mountainous, while on Gigha you’ll find the lush Achamore Gardens and white sandy beaches.
-Try a spot of island hopping, and see what you discover.
+Some of Britain’s most magnificent coastlines are found on the Isles of Scotland.
+One of the coolest parts about the Isles is that there is a landscape for everyone!
+Jura, famous for its whisky, is wild and mountainous, while on Gigha you’ll find the rich Achamore Gardens and white sandy beaches.
+Try hopping all over the islands, and see what you discover!